 Early Action (non-binding)

-Students who submitted all required application materials by November 1st are eligible for consideration under our Early Action plan.
+Students who submitted all required application materials by November 15th are eligible for consideration.
 Early Action decisions are sent out between November 15th and December 15th.
 Students admitted under Early Action still have until May 1st to make a college selection.
 Some students who apply under Early Action may be deferred to the Regular Decision process to allow the Admissions Committee to request and consider updated information.

 Students interested in admission to Illinois Wesleyan University must submit:

 - One of the following applications (there is no fee with any application, and one application is not preferred over another):

 - Transcripts for all previous high school and/or college coursework

 - An ACT or SAT score (International students whose first or native language is not English are also required to submit either the TOEFL or IELTS.)

 - Students who apply through the IWU Application must submit a teacher evaluation or recommendation, which can be done either through the online application portal or by regular mail.
 For students using the Common Application, the evaluation that is part of the School Report serves as the required recommendation, although other recommendations can be submitted through a Common Application account or by regular mail.